Breast Revision in Scottsdale, AZ

 After breast augmentation, your breast implants may rupture due to age, wear and tear, trauma, and underfilling or overfilling of a saline implant.
 Today’s available silicone implants do not leak when ruptured.
 When a breast implant ruptures or deflates, breast revision surgery can remove the damaged breast implant and replace it with a new, intact one.

 Your breast revision recovery will resemble your breast augmentation recovery; however, most patients feel that their recovery after breast revision is smoother.

 You should expect some swelling, bruising, tenderness, and discomfort in the days following your procedure.
 You may have to wear a surgical bra to support your new breasts as they heal.
 Very rarely, a drainage tube may be placed under your skin to collect excess fluid that may accumulate after the surgery.
 You should also plan to rest at home and take several days off of work.

 Dr. Spies will provide you with postoperative instructions that will explain when it is safe to return to work and resume exercise.

 The level of scarring after breast revision surgery will depend on the techniques used during your procedure.
 Dr. Spies will attempt to make the incision in the same spot as your breast augmentation incision to minimize scarring.

 Any scarring that develops can be concealed underneath clothing and will likely fade over time with the proper care.

-Breast revision surgery is performed to improve aesthetic results and correct surgical complications.
-Your breasts should appear more symmetrical, balanced, natural, shapely, and beautiful than they appeared before your revision surgery.
-Realistic expectations are a necessary component and can help you feel ultimately satisfied with your beautiful results after breast revision.
+Breast revision surgery is performed to improve aesthetic results or correct complications from previous surgeries.
+Your breasts should appear more symmetrical, proportional, and natural than they appeared before your revision surgery.
+Having realistic expectations can help you feel satisfied with your results after breast revision.